Zaydou Youssouf

-Zaydou Youssouf (born 11 July 1999) is a French professional footballer who plays as a midfielder for Portuguese club Famalicão.
+Zaydou Youssouf (born 11 July 1999) is a professional footballer who plays as a central midfielder for Saudi Pro League club Al-Fateh.
+Born in France, he plays for the Comoros national team.

 Club career

 Early career

-Youssouf made his professional debut for Bordeaux in a 1–1 Ligue 1 away draw against Bastia on 30 November 2016.
+A youth product of CMO Bassens, Youssouf moved to the youth academy of Bordeaux in 2009 where he finished his development.He made his professional debut for Bordeaux in a 1–1 Ligue 1 away draw against Bastia on 30 November 2016.

 Saint-Étienne

 On 5 July 2019, Youssouf signed with Ligue 1 side Saint-Étienne.

 Famalicão

 On 4 August 2022, Youssouf signed a four-year contract with Famalicão in Portugal.

+Al-Fateh

+On 31 January 2025, Youssouf joined Saudi Arabian club Al-Fateh on a three-and-a-half year deal.

+International career

+Youssouf was born in France, and is of Comorian descent.
+A former youth international for France, he opted to play for the Comoros national team in November 2024.

 Personal life

-Youssouf was born in France, and is of Comorian Malagasy descent.
-He is married to Nawëal Ouinekh.
+Youssouf is married to the Moroccan women's footballer Nawëal Ouinekh.